api-platform/docs/distribution/index.md

 * Add the correct `Accept` header (or don't set any `Accept` header at all if you don't care about security) - preferred when writing API clients
 * Add the format you want as the extension of the resource - for debug purpose only

-For instance, go to `https://localhost/greetings.jsonld` to retrieve the list of `Greeting` resources in JSON-LD, or to `https://localhost/greetings.json` to retrieve data in raw JSON.
+For instance, go to `https://localhost/greetings.jsonld` to retrieve the list of `Greeting` resources in JSON-LD.

 Of course, you can also use your favorite HTTP client to query the API.
 We are fond of [Postman](https://www.postman.com/).
 It works perfectly well with API Platform, has native OpenAPI support,